-The purchase price that De Hoog initially negotiated also dropped 35 percent.
+The purchase price that De Hoog initially. negotiated also dropped 35 percent.

 "This is the reality of the economic situation," De Hoog said.
 "It eliminated the family's opportunity to relocate.
-I would have preferred to close on the original offer, but it's still a decent price we are comfortable with."
+I would have preferred to close on

 UNIVERSITY of SAN FRANCISCO